 Annuals To Plant With Bacopa

 Bacopa mixes perfectly with many different annuals and will flower well into the fall even through a light frost or two.
-Plant bacopa at the front of a bedding design with wax begonias, pansies, verbena, snapdragons, monkey face flowers, or impatiens.
+Plant bacopa at the front of a bedding design with wax begonias, pansies, verbena, snapdragons, polka dot plant, or impatiens.
 Fertilize the garden bed before bacopa and any other annuals are planted to ensure a long flowering display that requires little maintenance.
 Mix a slow-release, granular fertilizer into the soil so that the plants will be fed at every watering.
 Mulch well around the base of the plants to help the soil retain moisture and stay a few degrees cooler during the heat of summer.

 Best Companion Plants For Bacopa in Containers